Method4Ltd/Method4.UmbracoMigrator.Target/docs/README.md

 - Overwrite if the node/property already exists
      - If a node already exists and a property, that should be mapped, already has a value; then we will overwrite that value.
 - Disable Default Mappers
-     - The built-in default mappers automatically maps any property that has an identical alias, this will disable that.
+     - The built-in default mappers automatically map any property that has an identical alias, this will disable that.
 - Clean Import
-     - This will delete all content, media and wipe the migrator key relations table prior to importing.
+     - This will delete all content, and media and wipe the migrator key relations table before importing.

 ## 🔎 Migrated Relations Lookup
 After importing a migration snapshot, the `MigrationLookups` database table will contain lookup tables of old node Keys and IDs and their corresponding new Keys and IDs.